ebi-uniprot/protvar-fe/public/help.md

 <a name="missense"></a>**Missense:** ProtVar retrieves annotations and predictions for the evaluation of missense mutations.
 Missense mutations are single nucleotide changes which result in a codon which encodes a different amino acid to the reference sequence.
 Synonymous mutations are also handled by ProtVar where a point mutation does not alter the encoded amino acid.

 <a name="my-downloads"></a>**My Downloads:** This page contains all the jobs sent for download for this browser session.
-This mean that if you submit several different variant sets you will see a list of jobs here.
+This means that if you submit several different variant sets you will see a list of jobs here.
 From this page you can see the status of jobs to check if they are ready.
 When they are, the files can be downloaded to your local machine.

 <a name="paste"></a>**Paste:** Several thousand variants can be pasted into the box (for longer lists please upload a file).